Client Resources

 A company limited by guarantee is a legal entity distinct from its individual members that can operate anywhere in Australia.

 In a company limited by guarantee, the members of the company have limited liability.
-The members agree in writing (‘guarantee’) to pay a nominal amount (usually $10-$100) to the property of the company.
+The members agree in writing (a ‘guarantee’) to pay a nominal amount (usually $10-$100) to the property of the company.
 If the company is wound up, the liability of the members is limited to the nominal amount that they have guaranteed.

 Some of the benefits of this structure include:

-- it is facilitative of not-for-profit status
+- it is facilitative of not-for-profit status;

-- it can be established as a ‘special purpose’ company
+- it can be established as a ‘special purpose’ company;

-- it provides operational flexibility
+- it provides operational flexibility;

-- it allows for perpetual succession
+- it allows for perpetual succession;

-- the company has capacity to enter into and enforce contracts
+- the company has capacity to enter into and enforce contracts;

-- the company has the capacity to sue and be sued
+- the company has the capacity to sue and be sued;

-- the activities of the organisation may be carried out throughout Australia
+- the activities of the organisation may be carried out throughout Australia.

 Suitable for: groups wanting to operate nationally, charities registered with the ACNC, wholly owned subsidiaries of parent organisations